open-telemetry/oteps/text/profiles/0000-profiles-data-model.md

 ##### Field `profile_id`

 A unique identifier for a profile.
 The ID is a 16-byte array.
 An ID with all zeroes is considered invalid.
-Profile ID can be used by other signals to uniquely identify a profile.
 This field is required.

 ##### Field `start_time_unix_nano`